Training Nonlinear Transformers for Chain-of-Thought Inference: A Theoretical Generalization Analysis: Theoretical Results

 In this section, we first define two quantities, $\tau^f$, and $\tau_o^f$ for each testing task $f\in\mathcal{T}'$ based on the formulation of testing data and tasks in Section \ref{subsec: data task}.
 These two quantities are used to characterize the CoT and ICL generalization in Theorems \ref{thm: CoT} and \ref{thm: ICL}, respectively.

-\begin{definition} For $f=f_K\circ \cdots f_1\in\mathcal{T}'$, we define the \textbf{min-max trajectory transition probability} as: which measures the minimum probability of the most probable $K$-step reasoning trajectory over the initial TSR pattern.
-We also define the \textbf{min-max input-label transition probability} as which measures the minimum probability of the most probable output over the initial TSR pattern.
+\begin{definition} For $f=f_K\circ \cdots f_1\in\mathcal{T}'$, we define the \textbf{min-max trajectory transition probability} as: which measures the minimum probability, over all the initial TSR patterns, of the $K$-step reasoning trajectory that has the highest probability over all $K$-step trajectories.
+We also define the \textbf{min-max input-label transition probability} as which measures the minimum probability, over all the initial TSR patterns, of the output that has the highest probability over outputs.

 \end{definition} For instance, in Example \ref{eg: inference} after (\ref{eqn: Bk_ij}), $\tau^f=\min\{0.36, 0.48\}=0.36$, $\tau_o^f=\min\{0.56, 0.64\}=0.56$.